rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 class PointMaterial(BasicMaterial):
     """
     Manages render settings for drawing vertices as rounded points.
+    The following render properties are supported.

-    drawStyle - the OpenGL draw setting (default is GL_POINTS) pointSize - the width and height of each point in pixels (default is 8) roundedPoints - renders points with smooth corners (default is True)
+    - drawStyle: the OpenGL draw setting (default is `GL_POINTS`)
+    - pointSize: the width and height of each point in pixels (default is `8`)
+    - roundedPoints: renders points with smooth corners (default is `True`)
     """
     def __init__(self, properties=None):
         super().__init__()